 which parts of the original decision (if any) have been changed

 You cannot ask the council to review a decision it has already reviewed.

 If you think the council’s review decision is wrong, you may be able to challenge this.
 Get in touch with Shelter Scotland to discuss your options.

 In special circumstances, you may be able to take legal action against the council.
 This is called a judicial review, and it challenges the way a decision was made.
 An application for judicial review must be submitted within three months of the council’s review decision.
 You will need to get expert advice from a solicitor for this type of legal action.

-You may be able to complain to the Ombudsman if you think the council did not act correctly or follow all the correct procedures.
+You can make a complaint to the council if you think they did not act correctly or follow all the correct procedures.